So it turns out that affluence and the (many) comforts of first-world living are no cure for the common mental disorder.

 There’s a great deal of truth to the fact that gassing your engine with vitamins and minerals will provide far better returns than stacking your poor system with complex carbs.

-Anisa Purbasari Horton did a stellar job of reporting what happened when she loaded up on brain-enhancing grub (worthy read).
+Anisa Purbasari Horton did a stellar job of reporting what happened when she loaded up on brain food (worthy read).

 Brain Exercises #3 – Routine